guigrpa/docx-templates/README.md

 +++END-FOR person+++
 ```

-Since JS are supported, you can for example filter the loop domain:
+Since JavaScript expressions are supported, you can for example filter the loop domain:

 ```
 +++FOR person IN project.people.filter(person => person.since > 2013)+++
 ...
 ```

-It also works for table rows:
+FOR loops also work over table rows:

 ```
 ----------------------------------------------------------